Options action suggests Apple earnings will not roil its shares

 Implied volatility measures the perceived risk of future stock movements conveyed by option prices.

-"Google and Netflix both massively undershot their implied moves on earnings and we will be trading Apple expecting the same," Keene said.
+"Google (GOOG.O) and Netflix (NFLX.O) both massively undershot their implied moves on earnings and we will be trading Apple expecting the same," Keene said.

 Apple shares were down 0.8 percent at $422.82 on the Nasdaq early on Tuesday afternoon.